ElijaRock/git-guide/README.md

 On Ubuntu search for "terminal".

 When you first open your terminal emulator, there might be a message at the top.
-Below that message you should see somthing like:
+Below that message you should see your computer's username followed by a special symbol, usually a dollar sign.
+In my case, it looks like this:

 ```
 eli@laptop$